MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 ---

-# Tutorial: Queue a Trim job for a Site or Document Library
+# Tutorial: Queue a Trim job for a Site or Document Library(Preview)

 In this tutorial, you'll learn how to trim existing versions from a site or library by queuing a trim job using PowerShell.
 You'll learn how to: